forcedotcom/phoenix/README.md

         Connection conn = DriverManager.getConnection("phoenix:jdbc:localhost");

 ## Transactions ##
-The DML commands of Phoenix (UPSERT and DELETE) batch pending changes to HBase tables on the client side.
+The DML commands of Phoenix ([UPSERT VALUES](http://forcedotcom.github.com/Phoenix/#upsert_values), [UPSERT SELECT](http://forcedotcom.github.com/Phoenix/#upsert_select) and [DELETE](http://forcedotcom.github.com/Phoenix/#delete)) batch pending changes to HBase tables on the client side.
 The changes are sent to the server when the transaction is committed and discarded when the transaction is rolled back.
 Phoenix does not providing any additional transactional semantics beyond what HBase supports when a batch of mutations is submitted to the server.
-If auto commit is turned on for a connection, then DML commands are immediately executed on the server.
-When possible, Phoenix executes the entire DML command on the server (in a coprocessor), so performance will improve.
+If auto commit is turned on for a connection, then Phoenix will, whenver possible, execute the entire DML command through a coprocessor on the server-side, so performance will improve.

 ## Meta Data ##
 The catalog of tables, their columns, primary keys, and types may be retrieved via the java.sql metadata interfaces: DatabaseMetaData, ParameterMetaData, and ResultSetMetaData.
 For retrieving schemas, tables, and columns through the DatabaseMetaData interface, the schema pattern, table pattern, and column pattern are specified as in a LIKE expression (i.e. % and _ are wildcards escaped through the \ character).
 The table catalog argument to the metadata APIs deviates from a more standard relational database model, and instead is used to specify a column family name (in particular to see all columns in a given column family).

-Several basic shell scripts are provided for convenience:

-* psql to run one or more .SQL scripts, usually for the purpose of running DDL
-* pcsv to populate a Phoenix table from a CSV file

-For detailed documentation on the current level of SQL support, see the wiki.
+For detailed documentation on the current level of SQL support, see our [language reference guide](http://forcedotcom.github.com/Phoenix/).

 ## System Requirements ##
 * HBase v 0.94.2 or higher